 Bienvenue!
-Just four hours' flight from Auckland, Sydney or Brisbane and you can be sailing your charter yacht in this sophisticated South Pacific island destination.
-New Caledonia is a place to go sailing that offers a choice of two quite different sailing itineraries.
+Just a four-hour flight from Auckland, Sydney, or Brisbane, and you could be sailing your charter yacht in this South Pacific island destination, with its mix of spophistication and unspoint environment.
+New Caledonia offers a unique sailing experience, with two distinct itineraries to choose from.

-As most charterers do, enjoy day after day exploring the inshore waters of the world's largest island lagoon that extends directly out of Noumea and offers superb sailing and holiday-making in protected waters.
-Sail the short stretch of more open water - while still in the lagoon - to the inviting Ile des Pins, a highlight of any visit to this part of France in the South Pacific.
+Like most charterers, you can spend day after day exploring the inshore waters of the world’s largest island lagoon, which stretches directly from Nouméa.
+Here, you’ll enjoy superb sailing and a relaxing holiday in protected waters.
+A short sail through more open water—still within the lagoon—will take you to the inviting Île des Pins, a true highlight of any visit to this part of France in the South Pacific.

 Highlights of our New Caledonia Charter: Visiting several great islands eg Isle of Pines.
 Seeing whales.
 Very nice and safe sailing.